Particular/docs.particular.net/servicepulse/event-types.md

 ## Dashboard screen

-On the dashboard one can see the latest 10 events that were reported by ServiceControl.
+The dashboard shows the last 10 events that were reported by ServiceControl.

 ![dashboard](images/events-dashboard.png 'width=500')

-If one is interested in seeing all events there is an 'Events' option in the menu as well as on the dashboard there is a button 'View all events' that redirects to a dedicated event page.
+All events cen be seen by clicking on the 'Events' link in the menu.
+The is also a 'View all events' link on the dashboard that redirects to the dedicated events page.

 ![event page](images/events-page.png 'width=500')